 Sustainable Tableware That Grows With Your Child

-Why shouldn't kids tableware match yours?
+Why shouldn't kids tableware be as chic as yours?
 This dining set from Miniware comes with a cereal bowl, snack bowl and sandwich plate that attach to suction feet to minimize spills.
-When your child is older, you can skip the suction feet and keep using these sophisticated bowls and plates.
+When your child is older, skip the suction feet and keep using these sophisticated bowls and plates.
 And here's why you'll want to: In addition to looking great, the set is made with natural, plant-based ingredients.
-It's biodegradable and plastic-free with no phthalates, BPA, BPS, or PVC.
+It's biodegradable and plastic-free with no phthalates, BPA, BPS or PVC.
 The polypropylene ring and silicone suction foot are both food-grade level.

 Available at miniware.com, $65.

 Baby's First Spoon

 Made from silicone, the baby feeding material du jour, Olababy's OlaSprout leaf-shaped spoon is designed to help baby scoop foods with ease.
 The special shape even aids in cutting and slicing foods and keeping them in place when traveling from bowl to mouth.

 Available at olababy.us; $14.95 for a 2-pack.

 An Easy-Clean Bib

 You won't believe the amount of food dropped, dripped and dribbled when you start feeding your baby solids.
 This silicone bib from Bibbity comes with a generous silicone pocket that attempts to catch it all and is easy to rinse out and clean.